 Know before you throw!

-The municipalities of Falmouth, Scarborough, South Portland, and Windham are conducting a pilot project with ecomaine that is designed to prevent recycling contamination, avoid additional fees, and educate our residents about the importance of recycling correctly.
+The municipalities of Falmouth, Scarborough, South Portland, and Windham conducted a pilot project with ecomaine designed to prevent recycling contamination, avoid additional fees, and educate our residents about the importance of recycling correctly.

-These towns have hired interns to check recycling carts placed curbside.
-During these inspections, interns will tag carts with GREEN tags for a job well done, YELLOW tags for those that need 1 or 2 changes, and RED tags for bins with too many items that cannot be recycled These bins are considered contaminated and increase costs for the municipality.
+These towns hired interns to check recycling carts placed curbside.
+During these inspections, interns tagged carts with GREEN tags for a job well done, YELLOW tags for those that need 1 or 2 changes, and RED tags for bins with too many items that cannot be recycled These bins are considered contaminated and increase costs for the municipality.

 The tags will include an explanation for the reason the item(s) do not belong in the recycling cart.
-Pine Tree Waste will not collect the carts with RED tags on them, and the unacceptable items must be removed from the cart before collection the next week.
+Pine Tree Waste did not collect the carts with RED tags on them, and the unacceptable items were to be removed from the cart before collection the next week.

 We have resources to help you learn more about which bin to put your stuff in!

 - ecomaine‘s free Recyclopedia app and online database to look up what to do with more than 1,000 items

 - South Portland’s Recyclopedia – specific to South Portland, with pickup info and food waste pickup